 On October 17, Australia won a seat on the United Nations Human Rights Council: the international body responsible for the protection of human rights around the globe.
 It’s hoped the nation’s new position might improve rights issues domestically.
 But, many aren’t holding their breath.

-Australia has ratified seven out of the eight major international human rights treaties.
+Australia has ratified the seven major international human rights conventions.
 This means the nation has pledged to uphold these rights both internationally and domestically.
 However, at the local level this hasn’t transpired.

 A case in point